Why Does My Stomach Hurt When I Wake Up?

 Stomach Ulcers

-Stomach ulcers have a distinct feeling; it’s like a burning or gnawing inside your stomach, between your breastbone and your belly button.
+Stomach ulcers have a distinct feeling; it’s like a burning or gnawing inside your stomach, between your breastbone and belly button19.
 An ulcer might improve temporarily when you eat or drink, or take an antacid, and it may feel worse between meals or at night when your stomach acid builds up without food to digest.
 Ulcers will also feel different than something like heartburn because the pain of a stomach ulcer is localized to the ulcer itself, whereas heartburn affects a broader area.

 If you think you may have a stomach ulcer, your treatment will depend on what caused the ulcer in the first place.
 For example, if it was caused by a bacterial infection, you’ll need to get a specific type of medication.
-If it was caused by taking NSAIDS (non-inflammatory medicines like ibuprofen), you’ll likely need a course of PPI medication.
-If you think your stomach pain might be due to an ulcer, don’t try to remedy it on your own; instead, you should seek medical attention.
+If it was caused by taking NSAIDs (non-inflammatory medicines like ibuprofen), you’ll likely need to take antacids.19

 Celiac Disease

-According to Johns Hopkins Medicine10, more than 2 million Americans have been diagnosed with Celiac disease.
+According to Johns Hopkins Medicine20, more than 2 million Americans have been diagnosed with Celiac disease.
 This condition occurs in people with a gluten sensitivity and can be hereditary.
 Symptoms can include gas, chronic diarrhea or constipation, weight loss, and stomach swelling or bloating accompanied by pain.
-In addition to these gut issues, you may experience muscle cramps, joint pain, an itchy rash, anemia, or loss of enamel in your teeth.
+In addition to these gut issues, you may experience muscle cramps, joint pain, an itchy rash, anemia, or loss of enamel in your teeth.20

-The only treatment for Celiac disease is to remove gluten from your diet.
-Gluten is a kind of protein found in wheat, rye, barley, and some oats.
+The only treatment for Celiac disease is to remove gluten from your diet.20 Gluten is a kind of protein found in wheat, rye, barley, and some oats.
 Eliminating gluten from your diet may feel challenging at first, but there are now lots of gluten-free options for many favorite foods.

 Diverticular Disease